Human-Like Goalkeeping in a Realistic Football Simulation: a Sample-Efficient Reinforcement Learning Approach: Related Work

 The challenge of improving sample efficiency in DRL has been gaining interest from the research community, highlighting its importance for successful applications.
 Additionally, an increasing number of game studios are attempting to deploy DRL agents in games.

 \minisection{Sample-efficient DRL.} DRL requires extensive interaction with the environment to reach the desired performance, which becomes impractical in real-world applications where such interactions are expensive, time-consuming, or risky. \citet{drq} use data augmentation to design a sample-efficient DRL method, while \citet{spr} use a self-supervised temporal consistency loss with data augmentation; EfficientZero is a model-based RL algorithm with self-supervised learning to learn a temporally consistent environment model and use it to correct off-policy value targets~\citep{efficientzero}.
 However, most of these approaches focus on learning with limited data, often at the cost of increasing computational resource needs, resulting in time-consuming training.
 Recent results suggest that scaling the replay ratio factor -- the number of optimization steps over environment steps -- is a simple but effective approach for enhancing sample efficiency when combined with periodic network resets~\citep{srspr, bbf}.
 Moreover, recent literature in offline RL such as RLPD~\citep{rlpd} and SDBG~\citep{sdbg} shows great promise in using offline data for boosting online policies.
 In this work, we combine and extend several of the latest advances in sample efficiency to address the challenges defined in Section~\ref{sec:introduction}.

-\minisection{DRL for video games.} Recent advancements in DRL have led to impressive results in complex games such as StarCraft II, Dota 2, and Gran Turismo 7~\citep{alphastar, openaifive, sophy}.
-However, these approaches aim to create super-human agents with extraordinary resources.
-For instance, the work by \citet{openaifive} took months to train an agent that could beat professional players in the game Dota 2.